vigneshgarrapally/deep-head-pose/README.md

 This repository contains several scripts to train and test.
 Detailed instructions for using the scripts in this repository can be found [here](code/README.md).

+> **_NOTE:_**  Run Scripts from root directory of the repository instead of code directory to avoid any errors with respect to file paths.

 Please open an issue if you have an problem.

 ## Acknowledgements